Psychosocial well-being after stroke

 by Unknown Author is licensed under CC BY-NC-ND

-Who is doing this research?
+Who was involved in doing this research?

 A number of students have also contributed to this work: Kelsey Beet, Chelsie Park, Nikita Ngarongo-Porena, Holly Hing, Kira Milne, Caitlin Thomas, Karina Delemont, Lisa Keeley McDonnell, Olivia Grigg and April Reid.